-The Cape Town Hebrew Congregation had already been founded by English and German Jews in 1841.
-Ivor Kosowitz writes: 'Most Jewish families in South Africa came from Latvia and Lithuania between 1880 and 1920.
-My late dad was from Lomza in Poland, which had an important Yeshiva and was a centre of Jewish learning.'
-This is the story of the new congregations of fervently pious and religious Jews established at the turn of the 20th century, in District Six, and how they developed and integrated and built their shuls close to the mother synagogue in the Gardens, Cape Town - and what happened next.
+The Cape Town Hebrew Congregation was the first in South Africa.
+It was founded by English and German Jews in 1841.
+It used British Jewish rituals and tunes.
+Rabbis were sent from England.
+Most Jewish families in South Africa however, came from Latvia and Lithuania between 1880 and 1920.
+They needed to build houses for worship and to study in the way they were accustomed in Eastern Europe.

+This story relates mainly to the 'new' congregations of fervently pious and religious Jews established at the turn of the 20th century in District Six.
+It describes the atmosphere and shows how they developed and integrated and built their original shuls and then moved closer to the mother synagogue with new buildings in the Gardens, Cape Town - and then what happened next.